AyushmanTripathy/notes/cs/u_in_cpu.md

 - timeslice = target latency / no of process
 - minimum granularity can exceed target latency
 - since process switching is heavy.

+### Exec Syscalls

+- shebangs are used by kernel and turnicated by 256 bytes
+- first iterates through binfmt (binary format) handlers to find a match
+- handler than perform execution.

+- for ELF format,
+- `PT_LOAD` is loaded into memory
+- `PT_INTERP` is loaded into memory if present (which is ld)
+- if dynamic linking, CPU starts at `PT_INTERP` else at executable

+### ELF format

+- Executable and Linkable format
+- like PE (Portable Executable in .exe files) or Mach-O (on MacOS)
+- handled by `binfmt_elf`
+- file structure,

+1. ELF Header

+- what processor, entry point, if it a dll

+1. Program Header Table

+- `PT_LOAD`, `PT_INTERP`, `PT_DYNAMIC` etc
+- what virtual memory address data to be loaded in
+- length of data and length of memory region
+- BSS is empty region, maybe used at runtime (filled with 0s)
+- permission flags (RWX)

+1. Section Header Table

+- map for data in ELF
+- not required for execution, used by Debuggers.

+1. Actual Data

+### Linking

+- static linking means copying code at build time from developer's computer
+- dynamic linking code loaded from user computer at runtime
+- Linux .so (Shared Object), windows .dll (dynamic link library), MacOS .dylib
+- static linking loads only required portions
+- dynamic linking loads whole library, saves memory as it is shared

+- linker (ld) replaces named pointers to jump instructions